As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 When it comes to sound reflection, these areas will generally be the corners or edges, where the floor meets the walls.
 These places give sound waves multiple surfaces to bounce off, particularly when they’re at right angles to each other.

-If you can afford it, then I’d recommend just laying carpet.
+If you can afford it, then I’d recommend just laying a carpet.
 A thick carpet with some good underlay will do an amazing job of reducing echo and will also add a level of soundproofing if there’s a room below the one you’re working in.

 Obviously not everyone will want to lay a new carpet in their room, particularly if they have a nice hardwood floor.
 In that case, stick with rugs, but make sure they’re fairly thick.
-Laying a thin woven rug will do something, but a shag pile rug will be much more cost effective if you’re on a budget.
+Laying a thin woven rug will do something, but a shag pile rug will be much more cost-effective if you’re on a budget.

-5. Add plenty of furniture in the room
+5. Add furniture in the room

 Once you’ve tackled all the large open spaces in the room it’s time to try one of the most effective solutions to reducing echo: filling the space.
 We’ve probably all noticed how much an empty room echoes, and how much difference putting furniture in makes to this problem.